joshuagryphon/plastid/docs/source/FAQ.rst

      pkg_resources.DistributionNotFound: scipy>=0.12.0

-One or more dependencies (in this example, `scipy`_ is not installed).
+One or more dependencies (in this example, `SciPy`_ is not installed).
-Please see :ref:`this workaround <faq-install-numpy-first>`.
+Please see :ref:`faq-install-numpy-first`, above.

 -------------------------------------------------------------------------------

  .. _faq-analysis:

 Analysis
 --------

  .. _faq-analysis-fractional-counts:

 Why do some scripts report fractional count numbers?
 ....................................................